dachcom-digital/pimcore-members/README.md

 But no worries, it's still simple to integrate.

 #### Class Installation

+> There is also a class installer command.
+If your not using any special class configuration, feel free to use this command: `$ bin/console members:install:class`

 You need two classes: User and Group.
 So let's create it:

 *User*